friemen/reactnet/README.md

 contains the reactive in a `:dont-complete` entry the counter is increased.
 If a link result contains the reactive in the `:allow-complete` entry the counter is decreased.
-If the counter reaches 0 the `::completed` value is pushed to the reactives.
+If the counter reaches 0 the `::completed` value is delivered to the reactives.

 The `:dont-complete` and `:allow-complete` entries are used by link functions and the `eval-link` function in case of asynchronous